hrkrx/NoteMeSenpai/README.md

 # How to run

-create a api.key file in the NoteMeSenpai folder and execute the command "dotnet run"
+create a api.key file in the NoteMeSenpai folder and put your API secret in it, then execute the command "dotnet run"